Reprintas at 1 July 1993

 5List of amendments incorporated in this reprint (most recent first)

-This is a reprint of the Adult Adoption Information (Fees) Regulations 1991.
-The reprint incorporates all the amendments to the regulations as at 1 July 1993, as specified in the list of amendments at the end of these notes.
+This is a reprint of the Maori Purposes Act 1980.
+The reprint incorporates all the amendments to the Act as at 1 July 1993, as specified in the list of amendments at the end of these notes.

 Relevant provisions of any amending enactments that contain transitional, savings, or application provisions that cannot be compiled in the reprint are also included, after the principal enactment, in chronological order.
 For more information, see http://www.pco.parliament.govt.nz/reprints/ .